 The Victorian Fetal Alcohol Spectrum Disorder Special Interest Group (VIC FASD SIG) was established in 2017 to provide an opportunity for professionals, families and researchers to connect and collaborate to build capacity to prevent, diagnose, understand and respond to FASD in Victoria.
 Membership is open to anyone who lives or works in Victoria with an interest in FASD.

 The current Chair of the SIG is Dr Kerryn Bagley from the La Trobe Rural Health School, La Trobe University in Bendigo.
-Meeting coordinators are Prof Jane Haliday and Evi Muggli from the Murdoch Children's Research Institute and Prue Walker from VicFAS.
+Coordinators are Prof Jane Halliday and Evi Muggli from the Murdoch Children's Research Institute and Prue Walker from VicFAS.

 Our Terms of Reference:

 - To promote awareness and knowledge of FASD in Victoria and its service systems

 - To share information about FASD initiatives in Victoria and Australia